oliviamclellan37/NCOR-Network/docs/research/areas.md

 By leveraging industrial ontologies, we empower organizations to streamline operations, improve collaboration, and drive innovation.
 Our work emphasizes practical applications that align with industry needs while maintaining a robust theoretical foundation, distinguishing NCOR's approach as both practical and philosophically sound.

+## Defense and Intelligence

+The defense and intelligence domain presents unique challenges of large-scale, heterogeneous data and cross-agency coordination.
+This research area applies ontology-based methods to enhance intelligence gathering and analysis.
+By establishing common semantic frameworks, NCOR’s work enables better data sharing and interoperability across military and intelligence systems, helping analysts integrate disparate sources and derive actionable insights.

+Key topics in our defense and intelligence ontology research include:

+- **Common Standards:** Developing common ontology standards for consistent information exchange among defense and intelligence agencies.
+- **Data Integration:** Integrating heterogeneous intelligence data sources to support threat detection and analysis.
+- **Enhanced Analysis:** Improving federated search capabilities and reducing analysis timelines through ontology-driven knowledge management.
+- **Adaptation of Frameworks:** Adapting proven ontology frameworks (e.g., the OBO Foundry) to military and intelligence contexts.

+By leveraging ontologies in this domain, we empower defense and intelligence organizations to attain greater situational awareness, strengthen inter-agency collaboration, and make faster, more informed decisions.
+Our approach demonstrates how applied ontology can address critical national security needs by transforming diverse, raw data into interoperable, actionable intelligence.

+For more information, see the [Department of Defense memorandum on applied ontology](https://dailynous.com/wp-content/uploads/2024/03/memo-dod-applied-ontology.pdf).